dekuNukem/joyAnalog/README.md

 * 28 GPIOs(or 32 using internal oscillators), BOOT0, RESET, VBAT, and SWD.
 * USB for power and communication, standby wakeup on USB connection.
 * Board size 2.5 x 4.1 cm, or 1 x 1.6 inch.

+Both present themselves to PC as a USB serial port, so no special drivers are needed.
+Simply connect the button and joystick test points to the headers to allow the joycon be controlled from a PC.
+Details and tutorials to come after I got my Switch.